sagarlakshmipathy/spark-streaming-pyspark/README.md

 # spark-streaming-pyspark

-This project is a PySpark equivalent of the ROck The JVM spark-streaming course.
+This project is a PySpark equivalent of the Rock The JVM spark-streaming course.